gimenezr/ui-tests/README.md

 ![alt text](image.png)

-## How to execute a dockerize environment
+## How to execute a dockerized environment
 > [!NOTE]
 >
 > Create a `.env.local` file with the corresponding user and password.
 Use .env file as example